• how and what to compost

 The biggest challenge for small-scale backyard composting is finding enough carbon-rich materials to balance the regular input of nitrogen-rich materials which come from kitchen scraps, fruit and vegetable peelings, coffee grounds, grass clippings and other fresh materials.
 To learn how to make the most of autumn's bounty, read Autumn Composting Tips.

 Below are a few samples.
-See over 20 varieties of composters in our store, click here
+To see all the composters in our store, click here

 Click to learn more about the Jora JK270 Composter